mikf/gallery-dl/docs/configuration.rst

 Description
     Fetch media from quoted Tweets.

-    If the value is ``true``, then gallery-dl will try to fetch the quoted (original) Tweet when it sees the Tweet which quotes it.
+    If this option is enabled, gallery-dl will try to fetch a quoted (original) Tweet when it sees the Tweet which quotes it.

-    Note: If the original Tweet later appears again in the timeline (e.g. the author quoted their own Tweet), it will be handled according to the `unique <extractor.twitter.unique_>`__ option.

 extractor.twitter.replies